Distributionally robust Kalman filtering with volatility uncertainty: Convex reformulation

 \subsection{Optimization with $LDL^\top$ decomposition}

-The optimization problem \eqref{eq:main-pro} has a nonlinear objective together with nonlinear semi-definite inequality constraints.
-There is a vast literature on nonlinear semi-definite programming with tailor-made algorithms.
-In this paper, we utilize a general approach in \cite{benson2003solving} to reformulate the semi-definite constraints as new convex constraints.
+The optimization problem \eqref{eq:main-pro} involves a nonlinear objective function and nonlinear semi-definite inequality constraints.
+There exists a substantial body of literature addressing nonlinear semi-definite programming, with specialized algorithms developed for this purpose.
+This paper adopts a general methodology outlined in \cite{benson2003solving} to reformulate the semi-definite constraints as convex constraints.